 Where the people are keen and alert as to who and what they are in relation to government, or rather what government is in relation to them, there will be found a people who see to it that every opportunity is given to those who aim to do right.
-Such a people will see that among the great mass of their toilers, upon whose sturdy welfare and good keeping the very welfare and ability of the nation to progress, or to continue even o exist at all, depends, there are not untold thousands who are working from early to late year in and year out, getting merely or barely enough for each day's work to provide them with food and clothing and shelter that they may be on hand for tomorrow's work, and tomorrow's and tomorrow's - lives devoid of all learning and art and leisure and hope, those elements that are so essential to any life that is not the life of the slave.
-This does not conduce to that intelligent and progressive and happy citizenship that makes for a real nation of freemen.

-The great nation is again, that in which the agents of production, and especially those that come under the head of natural monopolies, those things upon which all the people depend, are owned and administered as nearly as is possible by their agent, the state, and so administered for the good and the welfare of all, and are not permitted to be monopolized by the few for their own enormous enrichment, and therefore, at the expense of the great mass of the people.
-It is the private ownership or control of these as we have seen, that has permitted the growth of our enormously rich men and families that are becoming so intrenched that they are now becoming a menace to the very life of a nation of freemen.
-It is some of these, not all by any means, that have allowed themselves to become so drunken in their greed for an ever-increasing gain that thev have resorted, and are today resorting, to such practices of criminality and dishonour that they have won for themselves, and deservedly, the term, 'the low-down rich.'
-And lam inclined to think that as the people get a still greater insight into their methods the application of this term or terms of a similar nature, to them, will be a continually increasing one.
-But men who gain their riches by these methods are never happy.
+Such a people will see that among the great mass of their toilers, upon whose sturdy welfare and good-keeping the very welfare and ability of the nation to progress, or to continue even to exist at all, depends, there are not untold thousands who are working from early to late year in and year out, getting merely or barely enough for each day's work to provide them with food and clothing and shelter that they may be on hand for tomorrow's work, and tomorrow's and tomorrow's - lives devoid of all learning and art and leisure and hope, and even rest - those elements that are so essential to any life that is not the life of the slave.
+This does not conduce to that intelligent and progressive and happy citizenship that makes for a real nation of freemen the people depend - are owned and administered as nearly as is possible by their agent, the state, and so administered for the good and the welfare of all, and are not permitted to be monopolized by the few for their own enormous enrichment, and therefore, at the expense of the great mass of the people.
+It is the private ownership or control of these, as we have seen, that has permitted the growth of our enormously rich men and families that are becoming so intrenched that they are now a menace to the very life of a nation of freemen.